PREVENT duty training

 Mutual Respect and Tolerance: encourages mutual respect and tolerance among individuals from different backgrounds and beliefs.
 It aims to create an inclusive society that values diversity and challenges discrimination and prejudice.

-This Prevent Training course covers the topics of radicalisation and Prevent, the UK government’s counter-terrorism strategy which aims to stop people from being radicalised and becoming involved in terrorism.
+This PREVENT Training course covers the topics of radicalisation and PREVENT, the UK government’s counter-terrorism strategy which aims to stop people from being radicalised.

 View courseTaking PREVENT training online offers numerous benefits, including flexibility, accessibility, and convenience.
 Our online courses allow you to learn at your own pace and complete the training anywhere you like.